 Meteor scatter communications has been used by ham radio VHF enthusiasts for many years.
-It enables radio communications contacts to be made over distances up to about 2000 km on the VHF bands
+Using meteor scatter propagation enables ham radio and also commercial radio communications contacts to be made over distances up to about 2000 km on the VHF bands

 Basics of meteor burst radio communications